Yamini-Domala/Students_List_Management/README.md

 -Enter the student's ID to locate the record you wish to edit.
 -Provide the new details for the student.

--Delete Student Record:
+- Delete Student Record:

 -Choose option 3 from the menu.
 -Enter the student's ID to remove the record.

--Search Student Record:
+- Search Student Record:

 -Choose option 4 from the menu.
 -Enter the student's ID to search for their record.

--List All Students:
+- List All Students:

 -Choose option 5 from the menu.
 -View a list of all students with their details.

--Quit:
+- Quit:

 -Choose option 6 from the menu to exit the program.